suixinsuo/olympus-protocol/docs/GettingStarted.md

 In this initialize function we have made three changes:

 -   Add the `uint _maxInvestors` parameter to the function.
--   Under the other checks, we added a check to make sure the \_maxInvestors value is higher than 0.
+-   Along with other checks, we added a check to make sure that the \_maxInvestors value is higher than 0.
 (Otherwise no one would be able to invest!).
 The checks should always be done at the top of the function in order to save investors' gas use, by preventing code execution if there is anything wrong.
 -   At the end of the function, we added `maxInvestors = _maxInvestors;`, this sets the contract level variable using the function parameter we added earlier.
 We don’t need to initialize `currentNumberOfInvestors` as by default it is assigned to 0.

 Now we need to keep track of the number of investors and check if it reaches the maximum when investing.